rmuraglia/umich_ds_cc_2017/README.md

 # Submission process

 The unknown music samples will not be available to you from the beginning.
-There will be two ways to make predictions on the unknown samples:

-- First, once you believe you have a working model, you may flag us down, and we will provide a USB drive with the unknown samples for you to pass through your model.
-- Second, once 4 hours has elapsed, we will release the test set publicly via Git/Google Drive/Dropbox for all to access freely.
+Once 4 hours has elapsed, we will release the test set publicly via Git/Google Drive/Dropbox for all to access freely.

 Please submit your predictions as a csv file with 2 columns, filename and prediction.
 Please name the file `your_name.csv`, and do not include the column names in the submission.